Anabela (singer): 2009–present: Breakup and solo career

 Marital problems between Anabela and Gagi became evident following Nina's birth in 2005.
 After a long period of instability in the relationship, the marriage ended in April 2009 and Anabela subsequently left Funky G to start a solo career.
 Anabela was married to a Bosnian Jewish businessman Andrej Atijas.
 Atijas lived in Serbia where he studied, and his mother lives in Pančevo.
 They have one daughter together, Blankica Atijas born 20 May 2013 in Sarajevo.
 They divorced in 2019, but remained close.
 After living in Sarajevo for a year, Anabela returned to live in Belgrade.

-Anabela released her first solo album, Igra sudbine (Game of destiny), on 21 July 2010 through City Records.

 She has citizenship in both Bosnia and Herzegovina and Serbia.

+After the divorce and leaving the group Funky G, Anabela started a solo career and the realization of her first independent album at the end of 2009.
+In September 2009, she recorded and released the song Moj dragi, which is also her first song in her solo career.
+Soon after, in October 2009, Anabela released her first duet Sto ratova with Mia Borisavljević.
+At the beginning of 2010, Anabela entered the reality show Big Brother to promote herself and her solo career.
+She leaves the reality show with second place.
+After leaving the reality show, Anabela continues to work on her first studio album.

+On July 21, 2010, Anabela's first solo album titled Igra sudbine was released for the publishing house City Records, which won the hearts of the audience throughout the region and achieved great hits.
+CD was sold in a circulation of 50,000 copies.

+After a more than successful start to her solo career, Anabela continues to release singles, so in 2011 she released songs; Ne zovi me, Paparazzi with Mirko Gavrić and Beograd with Elitni Odredi and DJ Shone, which is a huge success in the Balkans and has over 50 million views on the YouTube platform, which makes Anabela’s most successful project in her career.